 June 13, 2012

-There is a fare bit of stress as only one end is fixed, and the curved piece does flex.
-So my question is as follows.
+There is a fair bit of stress as only one end is fixed, and the curved piece does flex.
+So my question is as follows:

 - London, England